Siege of Plei Me: Pursuing the PAVN

-On October 26, with the Plei Me camp secured, ARVN II Corps Command requested that "1st Air Cavalry Tactical Area Of Responsibility (TAOR) be extended to include the Plei Me area except the camp itself," so that the camp remained vulnerable in the enemy's eyes: "Dan Thang 21 operation finished, Plei Me camp was back on its footing, but among the two VC Regiments that had joined in the attack, we only inflicted the enemy with more than 400 killed.
-The withdrawal was a rational and intelligent initiative taken by the VC Field Front Command.
+On October 26, with the Plei Me camp secured, ARVN II Corps Command requested that "1st Air Cavalry Tactical Area Of Responsibility (TAOR) be extended to include the Plei Me area except the camp itself," so that the camp remained vulnerable in the enemy's eyes: "Dan Thang 21 operation finished, Plei Me camp was back on its footing, but among the two PAVN Regiments that had joined in the attack, we only inflicted the enemy with more than 400 killed.
+The withdrawal was a rational and intelligent initiative taken by the PAVN Field Front Command.
 But the enemy would attempt to take revenge and furthermore, the remote Pleime camp remains an eye sore to them."
 With the extension of the operational area, II Corps Command further assigned to the American division the Long Reach operation: "Therefore the decision to organize an enemy pursuit of II Corps Command, in which 1st Cavalry Division is the main effort and ARVN Airborne Group is the reserved force ready to intervene when necessary, was wholeheartedly accepted by the entire division, because rarely a unit got the chance to open its first history pages with a trường chinh (Long Reach) operation."
 This operation was carried out in three stages: All the Way (1st Brigade, 27 Oct-9 Nov), Silver Bayonet I (3rd Brigade, 9 Nov-17 Nov) and Silver Bayonet II (2nd Brigade, 18 Nov- 26 Nov).

 The 1st Brigade, 1st Cavalry under Colonel Harlow Clark undertook the search and destroy operation over an area of 1500 sqmi north and west of Plei Me.
 PAVN officers later described their forces as in "great disorder" following the siege.
 The 33rd Regiment had suffered heavy casualties; the 32nd remained mostly intact.
 In the pursuit, the 33rd would continue to be punished by the U.S. forces.
 Approximately 40 percent, or 600, of its 1,500 men were killed in the siege and its aftermath.